 SOUTH CAROLINA SOYBEAN RUST NEWS NOTE

-FROM: Jonathan Croft, Clemson Extension Agronomic Agent, Joe Varn, Clemson Extension Agronomic Agent, Rogan Gibson, Clemson Extension Agronomic Agent, and Dr. John Mueller, Extension Soybean Pathologist, Edisto Research and Education Center.
+FROM: Jonathan Croft, Clemson Extension Agronomic Agent, Joe Varn, Clemson Extension Agronomic Agent, and Dr. John Mueller, Extension Soybean Pathologist, Edisto Research and Education Center.

-Samples were collected and examined from Allendale, Bamberg, Dorchester and Orangeburg Counties.
-Soybean growth stages ranged from early bloom to R5.2.
+During the week of August 23rd – August 27th samples were examined from Allendale, Bamberg, Barnwell, Dorchester and Orangeburg Counties.
+Growth stages of the soybeans sampled ranged from R5 to R5.5.

 On August 26th, Asian Soybean Rust (ASR) was identified on soybean in Bamberg County, by Clemson Extension Agent Joe Varn.
 The soybeans in this field are in the mid R5 growth stage.
 The severity of ASR is low in this field at this time.

 At this time if a soybean producer has good yield potential soybeans that have not been treated with a fungicide in the last 14 days and they have not reached the late R5 growth stage a fungicide application would be appropriate to consider.